david-fong/okiidoku/README.md

 # ōkiidoku

-The project currently provides these utilities: a _solution_ generator, a canonicalizer, and database-like utilities for compressed storage of solution and puzzle grids.
-It is _not_ a solver or even a _puzzle_ generator, although I will likely try my hand at those in the future.
-It supports parametric grid size which many other sudoku projects do not.
+The project currently provides a full-grid generator, and has in the works a canonicalizer and database-like utilities for compressed storage of solution and puzzle grids.
+In the (far) future, it will include a solver and a puzzle generator.
+It supports parametric grid size (most other sudoku projects do not).
 The generator uses a [stochastic search](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Stochastic_search_/_optimization_methods) algorithm, which was found to scale much better than a backtracking algorithm for very large grid sizes.
 The canonicalizer is currently under progress; I am experimenting with a novel approach using intrinsic statistics/characteristics of grids.

 Language-implementation independent design notes can be found in the [design folder](./writings/design/).
 These are not specs or usage documentation.
 They are collections of the goals I have and the considerations I made in designing the containers and algorithms for the library.